Fractionalized Prethermalization in a Driven Quantum Spin Liquid

-For this zero-flux state $|\tilde{{\Psi}}_0\rangle$ we now evaluate the heating dynamics on a plane with 24 qubits, as shown in Fig.~\ref{fig:fig1}(b).
+For this zero-flux state $|\tilde{{\Psi}}_0\rangle$ we now evaluate the heating dynamics on a plane with 24 qubits under drive of Eq.~\eqref{eq:Ht}; Fig.~\ref{fig:fig1}(b).
 The energy of $|\tilde{{\Psi}}_0\rangle$ is $0.57E_0$ with $E_0\approx-21.3K$ the ground-state energy of a Kitaev honeycomb model on such a lattice.
 Thus, the toric-code inspired state preparation leads to a finite effective temperature for the matter sector, while the fluxes remain at zero temperature.
 Generally, the detail of the dynamics depends on the excitations injected in the initial state.
 Remarkably, we observe a multi-stage relaxation dynamics also for the initial state $|\tilde{{\Psi}}_0\rangle$, and hence fractionalized prethermalization is robust phenomenon; see Fig.~\ref{fig:zero-flux}(c) and (d).

 {\textbf{\em Discussion.---}}We have shown that Floquet driven systems can exhibit unusual heating behavior in the presence of fractionalized excitations.
-Despite driving a physical degree of freedom of an ergodic system, we establish the emergence of distinct prethermal plateaus characterized by different temperatures for distinct fractionalized excitations.
-Our concrete example of the driven Kitaev honeycomb model confirmed that in the fractional prethermal regime the matter and flux sectors are governed by two different temperatures.
+Despite driving a physical degree of freedom of an ergodic system, we establish the emergence of distinct prethermal plateaus characterized by different temperatures for fractionalized excitations.
+Our concrete example of the driven Kitaev honeycomb model confirmed that in the fractional prethermal regime the matter and flux sectors are governed by two different temper atures.

 In contrast to the thermal equilibrium states of the Kitaev honeycomb model, the matter sector thermalizes more efficiently than the flux sector in our driving protocol because of the three-spin interaction $H_{\rm V}$.
 Though $H_{\rm V}$ can perturbatively emerge in the presence of a magnetic field, we found that driving a magnetic field term unavoidably heats up the flux sector first.
-For future work it will be very worthwhile to study other example of driven fractionalized quantum many-body phases as they might show similarly rich fractionalized prethermalization physics.
-Moreover, it will be interesting to study whether classical spin liquids can exhibit a similar phenomenology.
+Nevertheless, the concept of fractionalized prethermalization is generic and insensitive to the details of the drive protocol because generically a drive couples asymmetrically to fractionalized excitations.